simonhoss/Eclipse-JsBeautifier/README.md

 The plugin works currently with the native eclipse editor, the vjet editor and the sencha eclipse plugin.

-Download the latest release from the release folder.
+Download the latest release from https://github.com/feuersh/Eclipse-ExtExtender

 ![](https://raw.github.com/feuersh/Eclipse-JsBeautifier/master/img/jsbeautifier.png)